Casey has a Ph.D. in sociology and has 15 years of experience in academia.

 The book Lord of the Flies by William Golding is commonly found as part of English class curriculums all over the United States.
-The story follows a group of boys stranded on a deserted island without any adults.
-At first, the boys work together to survive.
-As time passes the boys grow aggressive with one another and some commit evil acts like killing one another.
+The story follows a group of boys stranded on a deserted island, without any adults.
+At first, the boys work together to survive, but as time passes, the boys grow aggressive with one another.
+Eventually, their aggression turns to pure evil--even murder.

 The theme of the story is that humans are inherently evil and power-hungry.
 At the beginning of the story, after arriving on the island, the stranded boys felt the need to follow the rules of English society and the rules of their parents.
 Different boys in the group expressed feelings of fear, regret, or restriction at first.